Project-MONAI/tutorials/detection/README.md

 Disclaimer: We are not the host of the data.
 Please make sure to read the requirements and usage policies of the data and give credit to the authors of the dataset!

-We split the data into 10 folds using the script from nndetection in https://github.com/MIC-DKFZ/nnDetection/blob/main/projects/Task016_Luna/scripts/prepare.py.
+We follow the official 10-fold data splitting from LUNA16 challenge and generate data split json files using the script from [nndetection](https://github.com/MIC-DKFZ/nnDetection/blob/main/projects/Task016_Luna/scripts/prepare.py).
-The resulted data split files can be downloaded from https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/LUNA16_datasplit-20220615T233840Z-001.zip
+The resulted json files can be downloaded from https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/LUNA16_datasplit-20220615T233840Z-001.zip
 In these files, the values of "box" are the ground truth boxes in world coordinate.

 ### 2. Questions and bugs